Plainwell features seven bridges and seven parks, each with their unique identity and amenities.

-Reserve a Park for a special event (family reunion, wedding, birthday party), simply call City Hall (269) 685-6821.
-There is no fee to reserve the park and please remember no alcoholic beverages are allowed in our Parks.
+To reserve a park for a special event (family reunion, wedding, birthday party), simply call City Hall (269) 685-6821.
+There is no reservation fee.
+Please remember, no alcoholic beverages are allowed in our parks.

 Parks & Trees Commission Members

-Currently, there are no vacancies on the board.
-To express interest in serving during a future term, residents of Plainwell may send a letter of interest to Plainwell’s City Clerk, 211 N. Main Street, Plainwell, Michigan, 49080.
+Currently, there is one vacancy on the board.
+To express interest in serving, residents of Plainwell may send a letter of interest to:

 Darrow Park: 607 Hicks Street